Amyimeng/Awareness_and_Agency_Project/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - No figures have markdown (chunk option) titles or captions/notes

 25. Execute descriptive and inferential analyses in code chunks